vjbravo123/Extroverts-Signup-Wizard/README.md

 * Successful completion state
 * Improved UX beyond a basic form implementation

-The goal was not only to reproduce the signup flow but also to make the experience feel consistent, responsive, and production-ready.
+The goal was not only to reproduce the signup flow but also to make the experience consistent, responsive, accessible, and production-ready.

 ---